evosland/MicroSys/README.md

-# MicroSys
+# nonstd
-A library of useful sys like things.
+A library of useful sys like things that aren't in std.